Become a Digital Court Reporter and Legal Transcriber

 Prerequisites and Requirements: High School Diploma or equivalent and eligible for notary public commissions in your state.

-This course must be taken on a PC device.
+Hardware Requirements: This course must be taken on a PC device.
 A Mac OS is not compatible.
+A microphone and a reliable internet connection are also required.

 Software Requirements: